 How to Negotiate Salary with Just Any Boss or Hiring Manager

 No doubt, there are times where the need to stand up high to your Boss or hiring manager to negotiate for a salary raise becomes necessary.
 There are so many reasons that could prompt a thought towards taking such difficult action in negotiating for a higher salary.
-Perhaps, you may feel that your pay offer is to ridiculous or small relatively when compared to the task to be performed, your experiences or even qualification.
+Perhaps, you may feel that your pay offer is too ridiculous or small relatively when compared to the task to be performed, your experiences or even qualification.
 You may also be due for promotion and therefore desire a salary raise.
 In whatsoever way, standing tall and going up to meet your Boss to negotiate for a salary raise is truly not an easy task.
 A major factor that makes this task so complicated is fear!
-Yes, phobia is one of the major factors that hinders most employees’ will to negotiate salary raise with their Boss or Hiring managers.
+Yes, a phobia is one of the major factors that hinder most employees’ will to negotiate salary raises with their Boss or Hiring managers.

 This fear could come in several forms.
 You could be like;

 What of if my;

 - Boss harshly turns down my request and walks me out of his office?

 - The Hiring manager rejects my application and hires another.

 - Boss or Hiring manager do this and that …………

 My point exactly; fear for what action your boss or hiring manager might carry out after you have placed the topic of a salary raise on his/ her table can be truly hunting.
 Truth be told, your fear may transit into reality.
 In other words, going up to your boss to negotiate for an increase in salary may lead to a complete disaster if not done right.
 Based on this, would you deny yourself an opportunity for a higher salary?

 You need not run away from negotiating with your boss or hiring manager concerning improvement in salary offer, however, the right approach at the right time can be truly rewarding.

 Tips to Negotiate for a Higher Salary with just any Boss or Hiring Manager